Austyno/calculator/README.md

 # calculator
-A simple calculator written in C with an FLTK GUi
+A simple calculator written in C with an FLTK GUI